CAFAudit/audit-service/docs/en-us/Getting-Started.md

 - To download and set up Chateau, follow the instructions in the [README.md](https://github.hpe.com/caf/chateau/blob/develop/README.md).

-- To deploy the Audit Management Web Service and the Kafka-Vertica Scheduler, follow the [Service Deployment](https://github.hpe.com/caf/chateau/blob/develop/deployment.md) guide and use the following option with the deployment shell script: `./deploy-service.sh audit-management`
+- To deploy the Audit Management Web Service and the Kafka-Vertica Scheduler, follow the [Service Deployment](https://github.hpe.com/caf/chateau/blob/develop/deployment.md) guide and use the following option with the deployment shell script: `./deploy-service.sh audit`

 The following figure shows a Marathon environment running the CAF Audit services started with Chateau: